JotaPalma/logseq/pages/if you are sure you understand everything that is going on, you are hopelessly confused..md

 > If you are sure you understand everything that is going on, you are hopelessly confused.
 — Walter Mondale

-title: There are Known Knowns
-Tags: #quote, #Learning
 ##